aristanetworks/avd/docs/user-manual/avd-aap.md

 === "Click on Inventories"

-    On the left pane, and under `Resources`, click on `Inventories`.
+    On the left pane, and under `Automation Execution > Infrastructure`, click on `Inventories`.

     ![Select execution environment](../_media/getting-started/aap-avd/select-inv.png)

 === "Inventories - Add"

-    In the new pane, click on `Add` and select `Add inventory`.
+    In the new pane, click on `Create inventory` and select `Create inventory`.

     ![Add inventory](../_media/getting-started/aap-avd/select-add-inv.png)

 === "Inventories - Save"

-    Give the inventory an appropriate `Name` and click `Save`.
+    Give the inventory an appropriate `Name` and click `Save inventory`.

     ![Create inventory](../_media/getting-started/aap-avd/save-inv.png)

 ### Inventory Sources

 At this point, we have an inventory with no hosts.
 This is where inventory sources come into play.
 Like most things, we have a series of options.
-We can leverage an inventory source from Cloud providers, virtualization platforms, or, in our case, directly from our project.
+We can leverage an inventory source from cloud providers, virtualization platforms, or, in our case, directly from our project.

 === "Click on Sources"